Gigaspaces/xap-docs/site/content/xap/12.2/admin/tuning-infrastructure.markdown

 ### TCP_KEEPALIVE_TIME

-**Description**: Determines how often to send TCP keepalive packets to keep an connection alive if it is currently unused Should be changed in order to secure fast fail-over in case of network failure (e.g. router failure).
+**Description**: Determines how often to send TCP keepalive packets to keep an connection alive if it is currently unused Should be changed in order to secure fast fail-over in case of network failure (e.g. router failure).<br>
 **Set**: